Millionaire Hot Seat: 2017–2023

 Using a lifeline restarts the clock for the question.

-In episodes filmed with no studio audience due to the COVID-19 pandemic, the Ask a Friend lifeline was replaced with Ask the Host.
+In episodes filmed with no studio audience due to the COVID-19 pandemic in Australia, the Ask a Friend lifeline was replaced with Ask the Host.
 During questions with the player holding the lifeline, the host cannot see the correct answer until the computer reveals it.
 When used, the player is free to converse with McGuire, who will give guidance on the question.
 Once McGuire has given his thoughts, the timer restarts.

 Top prize winner(s)

 Edwin Daly (29 August 2016)

 On 29 August 2016, 67-year-old Edwin Daly became the first Australian contestant (and the fourth worldwide) on the Hot Seat (and the third in Australia) to win the top prize of AU$1,000,000.

 Antony McManus (25 November 2021)

-On 25 November 2021, Antony McManus became the second Australian contestant on the Hot Seat (and the fourth in Australia) to win the top prize of AU$1,000,000, using the Switch lifeline he won in Fastest Finger First to swap the question.
+On 25 November 2021, Antony McManus became the second and the last Australian contestant on the Hot Seat (and the fourth in Australia) to win the top prize of AU$1,000,000, using the Switch lifeline he won in Fastest Finger First to swap the question.

 Original question (Answer was selected after the Switch lifeline was used):